Mysterious-Mind-Studios/sle-game-systems/README.md

 # SLE Game Systems for Unity® Engine

-<b><i>Attention: This repo is kind of abandoned, since I'm still studying the concepts of Data-Oriented design and the way things works, I'm going to come back here in the future to reuse all of this code but in a different manner.
+<b><i>Attention: This repo is sort of abandoned, since I'm still studying the concepts of Data-Oriented design and the way things works, I'm going to come back here in the future to reuse all of this code but in a different manner.
 I'm working to do my own Game Engine and I'll port this code to it in the future.
 I hope you understand =).
 Enjoy.</i></b>

 The SLE Game Systems is a pack of APIs made to work with Unity® Engine with the main focus on performance by defaulft.